ManigandanMJ/PythonRepo/README.md

 **Python assignments**

-**Question-1
+**Question-1**

-(Iterators_Iterables)**
+(Iterators_Iterables)
 To find the probability that at least one of the K indices selected will contain the letter: 'a' from given list values.
--	Imported the itertools library to use combinations method.
+•	Imported the itertools library to use combinations method.
--Used loggers for logging the information and warnings.
+•	Used loggers for logging the information and warnings.
 •	Defined  a function named iterables() to perform Iterables combination.
 •	Given ‘n’ , ‘k’ and list values in a variable letters.
 •	Converted a combination values using combination( ) method.